 Step 6: Taxes, Licensing & Income Reporting

-Most licenses and permits are issued through cities and counties.
-In order to determine necessary licensure, contact the local chamber of commerce where your business will be located or the county government.
+Most licenses and permits are issued through cities and counties, so you will also need to contact the local chamber of commerce or county government where your business will be located.

 Need Help Creating Your LLC?